Blog

 Additional Information about your compensation claim under EC261

-Note that if your flight is EU to non-EU state, it is still covered by EC261 but the statute of limitation in the EU departure country applies.
+Expert tip: You can use the varying time limits to your advantage when choosing where to file your flight compensation claim.
+Note that if your flight is EU to a non-EU state, it is still covered by EC261, but the statute of limitation in the EU departure country applies.

 EU Regulation 261 determines the amount of the compensation in relation to the flight distance.